| William Eaton

 place of origin.
 Opening to desert life permitted Eaton to see Tempe's

+local characters in a different light.
 A chance meeting with a luthier student led Eaton to visit the Juan

 Roberto Guitar Works, a sweltering Quonset hut established when ex-pilot